ndnag19/SimpleGanttChart/README.md

 ### Introduction

 SimpleGanttChart is a Python GUI tool built to automate creation of beautiful Gantt Chart Slides in PowerPoint using PowerPoint Autoshapes.
+SimpleGanttChart was created to automate a boring task I used to do in my first job.
+I hope you can automate this boring task by using this simple tool.

 ### Using SimpleGanttChart